Ann Carroll Fitzhugh: The Gerrit and Ann Fitzhugh Smith household

 Ann was seventeen when she married Smith.
 According to one historian, "Ann brought warmth and cheerful serenity to her new home, and she and Gerrit had a very loving marriage, 'Heaven has broke loose!'
 Gerrit once exclaimed when Ann entered the room."

 The Smiths lived in a large frame house facing Peterboro green.
 It was built in the hall-and-parlour style, with a large central hall front to back.
 The library of about 2,000 volumes, dining room, and kitchen flanked the central hall on one side; a parlour and conservatory lay on the other.
 The Smiths emphasized equality, simplicity, intellectualism, and spirituality in their domestic life.
 After 1835, the two supported the free-produce movement, and would not serve food grown with slave labor.

 During the 1830s, the Smiths deemphasized their Calvinist theology and began exploring the perfectionist and ultraist beliefs common in the Christian Union movement.
 This led to their founding "free churches" at Oswego and Peterboro, New York, in 1839 and 1843 respectively.

 The Fitzhughs of the Hive

 Ann Fitzhugh Smith was daughter of Colonel William Frisby Fitzhugh, proprietor of "The Hive" at Chewsville, Maryland, in Washington County, Maryland, near Hagerstown.
-William Fitzhugh, with Nathaniel Rochester and Charles Carroll, purchased the "100 acre Tract" at the Genesee Falls, later to become Rochester, New York.
+William Fitzhugh, with Nathaniel Rochester and Charles Carroll, purchased a 100-acre tract at the Genesee Falls, later to become Rochester, New York.
 William D. Fitzhugh descended paternally from William Fitzhugh of Bedford, England, born in 1570.
 Henry Fitzhugh, also of Bedford, was born to the eponymous William in 1615.
 The first Colonel William Fitzhugh, son of Henry, was also born in 1651 at Bedford.